ginnygu/project_1/README.md

   }
 ```
 - Modal-
-Using modal pop-ups the information gained through the game will still be there for the winning/game over condition.
+A modal was used to present the win/game-over condition.

 ### Credits
 - https://css-tricks.com/almanac/properties/c/cursor/ - provided information on how to change the cursor to a hammer.